mazumazuki-spec/buffet-report-automation/README.md

 ---

-## Control Sheet Setup
+## Control Sheet Example

-The VBA workbook contains a `Control` sheet that stores the folder paths and mapping information.
+The VBA workbook uses a Control sheet to define input folders by branch and data type.

 | InputFolder                  | Branch | DataType |
 | ---------------------------- | ------ | -------- |